 As opposed to the type of anesthesia used for the medical procedure, most incidents involving patient injury from anesthesia errors are due to the anesthesia staff failing to monitor the patient before, during or after the procedure.
-Improper ventilation is an example of one are where mistakes are made as respiratory problems are one of the leading causes of death or brain damage during anesthesia procedures.Uncovering what actually occurred
+Improper ventilation is an example of one are where mistakes are made as respiratory problems are one of the leading causes of death or brain damage during anesthesia procedures.Uncovering what actually went during a medical procedure

 The type of anesthesia error may not be apparent, based on the type of injury sustained by the patient.
 The Chicago medical negligence attorneys at Rosenfeld Injury Lawyers works with some of the leading medical experts to review clients’ medical charts to determine what types of errors were made during the anesthesia process.